-I would consider dropping the rent and seeing if you can attract a better tenant.
+I would consider dropping the rent and seeing if you can attract a better resident.

-For us, you know, supply and demand, finding the right tenant for the right house, the right price, and the right product will find a creditworthy applicant.
+For us, you know, supply and demand, finding the right resident for the right house, the right price, and the right product will find a creditworthy applicant.

 If you’re consistently getting poor applications, it could be that you’re overpriced.
 I would consider that.